fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 ## Subsetting

 In the next code chunks, we deal with the practical definition & forming of the subset.
-In addition, we describe a few of its attributes
+Besides, we describe a few of its attributes

 ``` r
 cleaned_datetime = strptime(gsub("\\+0000","",raw_tweets$date),